gernotnikolaus/gernotnikolaus.github.io/about.md

 <div class="about-container">
     <div class="about-text">
         <p>I hold a double master’s degree from the Copernicus Master in Digital Earth program (University of Salzburg & Palacký University Olomouc), focusing on GIS, remote sensing, disaster risk assessment, and climate change.
 I also earned a Bachelor’s degree in Geovisualization from the Technical University of Applied Sciences Würzburg-Schweinfurt.
 My interests lie in geospatial data, earth observation, and humanitarian and environmental applications.
 I have applied GIS technology to health challenges during a project in Togo with the German Leprosy and Tuberculosis Relief Association (DAHW).
-Currently, I work as a GIS Consultant at the United Nations University - Institute for Environment and Human Security (UNU-EHS), supporting climate risk insurance projects.</p>
+Currently, I work as a Project Assistant at the United Nations University - Institute for Environment and Human Security (UNU-EHS), supporting climate risk insurance projects.</p>
     </div>
     <img src="{{ "/assets/images/GernotNikolaus.jpg" | relative_url }}" alt="Gernot Nikolaus" class="about-image">
 </div>